Thunderstorm, rain likely - Pakistan Observer

 Islamabad

-Rain-thunderstorm is expected at a few places in Gujranwala, Lahore divisions, Kashmir and its adjoining hilly areas in next 24 hours while hot and dry weather to continue elsewhere in the country.
-Very hot weather conditions to grip upper Sindh, south Punjab and Sibbi division.
+Rain/dust-thunderstorm with gusty winds is expected at a few places in Punjab and Kashmir in next 24 hours whereas hot and dry weather to grip other parts of the country.
+Rainfall is likely in Rawalpindi, Gujranwala, Lahore divisions, Islamabad and Kashmir, an official of Met office told APP.
 A weak seasonal low lies over northeast Balochistan.
-However, a shallow westerly wave is still affecting Kashmir and its adjoining areas, an official of Met office told APP.
+However, a shallow westerly wave is still affecting Kashmir and its adjoining areas.
 In last 24 hours weather remained hot and dry in most parts of the country.
-However, dust-thunderstorm/rain with gusty winds occurred at isolated places in Faisalabad, Bahawalpur, D.G Khan, Sahiwal, Sargodha, Gujranwala, Rawalpindi divisions and Kashmir.
-Rainfall recorded during this time span was Punjab: T.T.
-Singh 16mm, Bahawalnagar 05mm.—APP
+However, rain-thunderstorm with gusty winds occurred at isolated places in Gujranwala, Rawalpindi, Hazara divisions and Kashmir.
+Rainfall recorded during this time span was Kashmir: Kotli 12mm, Rawalakot 03mm, Punjab: Murree 09mm, Gujrat 05mm, Sialkot (AP 05mm, City 04mm), Gujranwala 04mm and KP: Balakot 05mm.—APP